codesport/blockchain-basics/README.md

 **Solution to Question 2:**

-* As with the above `Number.sol` example, `BallotExam.sol` was thoroughly tested and then deployed using my hardhat development workflow.
-To comply with the Remix screenshot requirements, the contract was then pasted and compiled within Remix. fAfterwards, I attached to the already deployed contract by entering its address in Remix.
-Finally, I accessed contract's functions via the Remix UI and took the screen captures shown in Figure 2 below.
+* As with the above `Number.sol` example, `BallotExam.sol` was thoroughly [tested](https://github.com/codesport/blockchain-basics/blob/master/test/test-ballotExam.js) and then deployed using my hardhat development workflow.

+* To comply with the Remix screenshot requirements, the contract was then pasted and compiled within Remix.
+Afterwards, I attached to the already deployed contract by entering its address in Remix.
+Finally, I accessed contract's `giveRightToVote` and 'vote` functions via the Remix UI and took the screen captures shown in Figure 2 below.

     * `startTime` is initialized in [line 135](https://github.com/codesport/blockchain-basics/blob/master/contracts/BallotExam.sol#L135) of `BallotExam.sol` when  the chairperson executes the `giveRightToVote` function:  `135         startTime = block.timestamp;`